11 Tips to adopt an adult Cat, and Support a Purrfect Home

 6. Ensure You Have Everything Your Kitty Needs At Home!

-Find out from the rescue centre what they’ve been eating and stick with this for the first few weeks, slowly introducing something new if you want to change their diets; try and use a similar litter substrate too so that you minimise the number of changes.
+Find out from the rescue what they’ve been eating and stick with this for the first few weeks, slowly introducing something new if you want to change their diets; try and use a similar litter substrate too so that you minimize the number of changes.

 7. Create a Reassuring Environment

 As well as ensuring that the room for your kitty is quiet and away from the busy areas of the house, consider plugging in FELIWAY CLASSIC before they arrive home.
 This will create a reassuring environment for your feline friend, and help them to feel more serene and comfortable in their new home - and get used to the change.
 Clinically proven to calm signs of stress in cats, FELIWAY is scientifically tested and veterinary recommended.